ZachLoschin/APNEA_Project/README.md

 # APNEA_Project

-Currently running Block3_0 on 6/21/2022.
+For the detection of spindles and classification of spindle parameters for statistical analysis of spindles in Hodgkin Lymphoma survivors and Obstructive Sleep Apnea Patients.

+Spindle detection and post processing functions completed as of 6/24/2022

-To run any code you will need to install the requirements.txt using the command "pip install -r requirements.txt".
+To run any functions for testing you will need a .edf file in your local directory.

-You will also need to download one of the example edf files and be sure to specify the path correctly.

-If you contribute, do NOT run any mkdir commands in the APNEA folder if you are not 100 percent sure that you are not overwriting anything.
+Be sure to change the paths at the top of any .py file you would like to run to your local directories.

+If you have access to the cluster folders, be very careful to not run a mkdir() command and overwrite any data!

 # Spindle Haiku: